TigerAQ/TigerAQ/README.md

 🌎 Outside the tech world:  You'll find me snowboarding 🏂, exploring new places 🌍, or hanging out with any four-legged furry friends 🐾 (big fan!).

-Let's connect! 📫 ailun.qin@gmail.com

-Let's build solutions that matter to how we work and live!

 <!---
 TigerAQ/TigerAQ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.